NrgXnat/container-service/docs/kubernetes/container-service-on-kubernetes-setup.md

   kind: ClusterRole
   name: ${api_ready_role}
   apiGroup: rbac.authorization.k8s.io
+---
+apiVersion: v1
+kind: Secret
+metadata:
+  name: ${service_account_secret}
+  namespace: ${namespace}
+  annotations:
+    kubernetes.io/service-account.name: ${service_account}
+type: kubernetes.io/service-account-token
 EOF
 ```

 **Notes**

 * The `${namespace}` value is an input argument to the script and can be whatever you wish.
 * The `Role` and `RoleBinding` are the minimum permissions required by the container service to function.
 * The `ClusterRole` and `ClusterRoleBinding` are currently optional, but may become required in the future.
+* We create a secret containing a non-expiring authentication token for the service account.
+This token is how the container service
+  will authenticate as the service account when communicating with the cluster.

 ## Passing Configuration to the Container Service